 -

-They should make sure to include enough time every day for revision and practice the topics which have been already covered.
+They should make sure to include enough time every day for revision and practice the topics that have already been covered.
 Practising is quite essential as this helps a student in solving the questions in less time.
 Trying to complete mock tests in three hours instead of three hours and 20 minutes is something that everyone must try for.
 This will prevent the candidate from facing a time crunch during the exam.

 -